mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 user.activate(Time.now)
 ```

-While this code is quite expressive and writing code like this will lets you
+While this code is quite expressive and writing code like this will let you
-reach your goal fast, there's problems.
+reach your goal fast, there are problems.
 In this (admittedly simple) example,
 while we can see the user's attributes, we don't know what rules there might be
 around those (e.g., if `active` is `true`, `activation_date` must be set as well
 probably?
 If `active` is `false`, presumably `activation_date` should be